What is Geological Sciences?

 Field, laboratory, and computer skills are essential to students studying the geosciences.
 We now offer a new interdisciplinary Environmental Geological Sciences degree.
 Research in the geosciences is active and varied, with faculty and students interacting closely.
 A Bachelor of Sciences and Bachelor of Arts are offered in Geology.

-A Bachelor of Arts in Earth Sciences is also offered, and is intended for future secondary school teachers.
 Minors in Geology and Earth Sciences are also available to supplement careers in other fields.

 Is it for you?